CasperDev/vz-dis-dos/doc/source/Chapter1/thefloppydisk.rst

 Normally this is sufficient and the read/write operations can begin.
-However, as previously mentioned, difficulties can arise when the disk is crookedly clipped onto the cone, and unfortunately this often happens with the LASER DD20.
+However, as previously mentioned, difficulties can arise when the disk is crookedly clipped onto the cone, and unfortunately this often happens with the **LASER DD20**.
 You should therefore make the following points a rule:

 * Use only floppy disks with a reinforcement ring around the drive shaft.
 This prevents premature wear on the drive hole due to crooked pinching on the cone.